jrmhx/mqtt/README.md

   - `Message_Loss_Rate_(%)`: The percentage of messages lost during the test.
   - `Out_of_Order_Message_Rate_(%)`: The percentage of messages received out of order.
   - `Median_Inter_Message_Gap_(ms)`: The median time gap in milliseconds between consecutive messages.
+- We konw the Analyser read timer and Publisher pub timer are both 60s in the experiment(or as we config in CLI parameters).
+So the `Message Rate` and all other value that I might use in the report can be caluated.
+I'll mention more details in the report about how I get them.

 ## Documentation